-As shown in my last four articles, there are a number of very important steps that must be followed in order to insure good brazing, as shown here once again in Table 1.
+As shown in my last four articles, there are a number of very important steps that must be followed in order to ensure good brazing, as shown here once again in Table 1.
 We’ve looked at some proper design criteria for brazing, and the last three articles have covered some important aspects of cleanliness in brazing.
-In this current article we will explore tumble-deburring as an excellent method to use to prepare surfaces prior to their being assembled for subsequent brazing, but with some strong precautions.
+In this current article, we will explore tumble-deburring as an excellent method to use to prepare surfaces prior to their being assembled for subsequent brazing, but with some strong precautions.

 Tumble-deburring surfaces involves placing a number of parts in a special container and then causing those parts to literally “tumble” many times onto each other, or within a special media (for gentler tumbling) so that any burrs on the edges of each part can be removed prior to those parts being subsequently assembled for brazing.

 Tumble-deburring equipment usually is of two types, either a container that can be closed and then tumbled over and over on a rack such as shown in Fig. 1, or the deburring can be done in an open container (with rounded inner walls) which is then vibrated (agitated) causing the parts to move up the rounded walls of the container and then fall back into the tumbler, as shown in Fig. 2 through Fig. 4.

 3. corn cobs

 Shown in Fig. 5 are typical tumble-deburring stone-media, which can, and will, leave some residue on the surfaces of the parts being deburred.